elliot-nelson/elliot-nelson.github.io/_posts/2018-10-08-optimizing-for-space.md

 ---
-layout: post
 title: Optimizing for Space
-subtitle: Creating the smallest possible js13k zip file
 tags: [javascript, js13k]
 ---

+## Creating the smallest possible js13k zip file

 In the [js13kgames competition](http://js13kgames.com), you have 30 days to produce a game that can be bundled into a ZIP file of no more than 13,312 bytes.
 If you find yourself frequently running into this